osu-cascades/batabase/README.md

 Notice the fields and header constants.
 These values are declared inside the controller.
 Then the results can be passed into our table component to be rendered in the index view.

-&copy; 2019 Dylan Drudge, Bryce Graves, Mack Hatfield, Nathan Struhs.
+&copy; 2019 Dylan Drudge, Bryce Graves, Mack Hatfield, Nathan Struhs, Shayla Lane.
 All rights reserved.